KatharineArnold/unit-4-game/README.md

 When the game is restarted, the player will be shown a new random number, all the crystals will now have 4 different hidden values, and the player's total score is reset to 0.

 #Technologies Used
-Jquery for Dom Manipulation
+-Jquery for Dom Manipulation
-HTML
+-HTML
-CSS
+-CSS
-Javascript
+-Javascript

 Game design note:
 The random number shown at the start of the game should be between 19 - 120